Winter is moving in fast. Have you prepared your commercial property for the cold weather ahead with a thorough fall cleanup?

 Not only can thatch make your commercial property look messy, but it’s the perfect nesting material for rodents and insects.
 Fortunately, a simple aeration can help to churn your soil and integrate thatch remains into your landscape.
 Plus, once these seeds are planted in the aeration holes, new grass will thicken your turf.
 Strong, healthy grass is the key to keeping fresh thatch from forming.

 Before you aerate and overseed, read our post on 7 Aeration And Overseeding Mistakes You Should Avoid.
-If you are planning to fertilize your soil to aid in your new grass growth, also check out our tips for not overdoing it with your fertilizer.

 3. Wrap Your Trees & Shrubs